 GPTC is a member of Galileo, Georgia’s state-of-the-art online library.
 Through Galileo, faculty, staff, and students can access millions of books, articles, photographs, and other resources at the click of a mouse.
-A password is required to access Galileo off campus.
-Please contact the LRC for the password.
-Galileo help is always available at the LRCs.
-To access Galileo off-campus, go to http://galileo.usg.edu.
+Off-campus access is provided through Blackboard..
+Galileo help is always available at the Libraries.
+The Galileo website is http://galileo.usg.edu.

-GPTC also subscribes to the Facts on File suite of databases as well as Salem Press ebooks and Credo Reference for the convenience of our students, staff, and faculty.
+GPTC also subscribes to the Issues and Controversies database as well as Salem Press ebooks for the convenience of our students, staff, and faculty.
 Any of our librarians can help with access and use.

-The LRC facilities are designed for the comfort and convenience of student and faculty researchers.
+The Library facilities are designed for the comfort and convenience of student and faculty researchers.
 Large study tables enable students and faculty to use their books, computer equipment and other study tools in a quiet, comfortable environment.
 Upholstered chairs and sofas provide a comfortable place for recreational reading.
 Two small rooms at the DeKalb campus are provided for students wishing to study or work on projects in groups of two or more.
 Both rooms are equipped with a small conference table, chairs, and a dry-erase board.
 One room also contains a lectern for students wishing to practice speeches.
 The rooms may be reserved up to one business day in advance and are only for student study groups.
 NOTE: During the COVID-19 pandemic, group study rooms are not available.

 Our Learning Commons area at the DeKalb campus contains twenty-four computer workstations and two printers for student and faculty convenience.
 At the Newton campus, there are nineteen computers available.
-All computers are loaded with Microsoft Office 2013 and a web browser as well as Respondus, the Lockdown browser for taking exams remotely.
-Each campus Library also provides a photocopier for student use.
+All computers are loaded with Microsoft Office 365 and a web browser as well as Respondus, the Lockdown browser for taking exams remotely.
+Each campus Library also provides a printer and photocopier for student use.
 Black and white prints cost five cents.
-Copies cost 10 cents per page for black and white and 25 cents for color.
+Copies cost 10 cents per page for black and white and 50 cents for color.

-The Learning Commons area at the South DeKalb campus contains eight computers for student use.
+The Learning Commons area at the South DeKalb campus contains four computers for student use.

 The Children's Collection is located at the DeKalb, Newton, and South DeKalb Campuses.

-The LRCs provide a limited number of laptop computers at the DeKalb and Newton campuses for students to check out and take home for a period of time.
+The Libraries provide a limited number of laptop computers at the DeKalb and Newton campuses for students to check out and take home for a period of time.
 Each laptop is loaded with the same software as our Learning Commons computers.
 Students must provide their own internet access.
 The Laptop Lending Program is for students only.
 For more information and to request a laptop, see our laptop program page at https://libguides.gptc.edu/home/Laptops.

 Do you need a book that is located at another GPTC campus?
 We can get it for you through our intercampus loan service.
 Just make a request at the circulation desk or through Gil Find.
 Most materials arrive at your campus within three business days.

-For the convenience of students, faculty, and staff, the LRCs offer after-hours book returns located on the front of building A at the DeKalb campus and the upstairs lobby of building B at the Newton campus.
-The book return is emptied and books checked in every day that the LRC at the campus is open.
+For the convenience of students, faculty, and staff, the Libraries offer after-hours book returns located on the front of building A at the DeKalb campus and the upstairs lobby of building B at the Newton campus.
+The book return is emptied and books checked in daily during hours of operation.

 Our library users value the quiet, peaceful learning environment that we have designed for them.
-Please keep your voice to a whisper when visiting the LRCs.
+Please keep your voice to a whisper when visiting the Libraries.

-In order to maintain quiet and protect the privacy of library users, please silence your cell phones when entering the LRC and refrain from placing or answering calls while in the LRC.
+In order to maintain quiet and protect the privacy of library users, please silence your cell phones when entering the Libraries and refrain from placing or answering calls while in the Libraries.

-The GPTC Learning Resource Centers allow beverages only (no food), with the following stipulations:
+The GPTC Libraries allow beverages only (no food), with the following stipulations:

 Please notify a staff member about any accidental spills to ensure prompt clean up.
 Realize that you may be liable for the damage/replacement fee for any furnishings or materials damaged by your spills.

-Users who do not comply with the Learning Resource Center's policy on food and drink may be asked to leave the Learning Resource Center.
+Users who do not comply with the Library's policy on food and drink may be asked to leave the Library.

 Per GPTC policy, children under the age of 16 are not allowed in the Libraries unless they are currently registered Dual Enrollment students.

-It is the policy of the Learning Resource Centers of Georgia Piedmont Technical College to maintain compliance with the Copyright Law of the United States (Title 17, U.S. Code; see “Applicable Legislation”), and encourage students, faculty, staff, and administrators to make lawful use of copyrighted works.
-The Learning Resource Centers of Georgia Piedmont Technical College recognize the exclusive rights of copyright holders, as well as exceptions to those rights and the doctrine of “fair use” as set forth in copyright legislation.
+It is the policy of the Libraries of Georgia Piedmont Technical College to maintain compliance with the Copyright Law of the United States (Title 17, U.S. Code; see “Applicable Legislation”), and encourage students, faculty, staff, and administrators to make lawful use of copyrighted works.
+The Libraries of Georgia Piedmont Technical College recognize the exclusive rights of copyright holders, as well as exceptions to those rights and the doctrine of “fair use” as set forth in copyright legislation.
 In accordance with the above policy, we hold that students, faculty, staff, and administration are personally liable for willful infringement of copyright laws.
 Individuals may be held personally accountable for any misuse of copyrighted material.